trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 The war on terror doesn't directly affect us.
 It saddens me to see a terror attack happen, what seems like every week now.
 It's like it is the norm.
 When I am at large events, it's always at the back of my mind at the start.
 Something needs to be done, but we as students can't help.

-## Josh, 17, male, Merrylands, Anglo-Australian, no religion
+## Josh, 17, male, Merrylands, Anglo-Australian, religion not stated

 The war on terror doesn't affect me personally, but obviously affects people of Islamic and Muslim background.
 This is evident with discrimination seen through the media.